swatterrpe50868/swatterrpe/README.md

-Horse-drawn stagecoaches were a popular form of long-distance transportation on 18th-century roads, offering scheduled service between major towns and cities, albeit with cramped and uncomfortable accommodations for passengers.
+Highwaymen, or robbers who preyed on travelers, were a common threat on 18th-century roads, particularly in remote or isolated areas where law enforcement was scarce.